 Phospholipase A_2 is a normal constituent of wheat flour and is itself not considered to be allergenic.
-However, in its Application, DSM indicates that its granulated formulation (e.g. as used in bakery products) may be granulated on wheat flour.
-The use of wheat flour as a base in this formulation would require wheat flour (gluten) to be declared in the final product under the requirements within Standard 1.2.3 - Mandatory Warning and Advisory Statements and Declarations.
+However, in its Application, the Applicant indicates that its granulated formulation (e.g. as used in bakery products) may be granulated on wheat flour.
+The use of wheat flour as a base in this formulation would require wheat flour (gluten) to be declared in the final product under the requirements within clause 4 of Standard 1.2.3.